Evthron/blog/evthronblog/content/gallery/accurate-colour-wheel/index.en.md

 I made colour charts to show colours at different chroma.
 I haven't find out how to use them yet but they surely looked great.
 It also makes me wonder what creates the bumps in this chart.

 ![value-intensity-chart](value-intensity-chart.png)

+It would be great if I can use it directly in painting software.